lunarc/lunarc_docs/docs/manual/faq/manual_faq_jobs.md

 # Frequently asked questions - Jobs

-## What is the maximum job time on Aurora?
+## What is the maximum job time on LUNARC resources?

 We allow batch jobs to ask for up to 168 hours, which is 7 days.